BME-Memristor-Group/measurement-logs/probe-station/tech-log.md

 # Probe Station Logs

 ---------------------------------------------
+## 2024.07.08.
+Julich samples, Nth measurement - Matteo
+### MT1 D04p50 cont.
+#### Noise
+- Card: -0.0635393 mV, Agilent: -0.938564 mV
+- With the first contact test, I see that the resistance is again -4e-6 A at -1V, which means that the previous (last measurement ended in HRS, which would be -2e-6A at -1V) state is not hold.
+- Comparing the today's LRS(ser25) results and last time LRS(ser23) results, it seems that the state is not stable.
+- Do 5Full in ser25.
+LRS state changed to -10e-6 A @ -1 V and noise is the same.
+- In ser26 trying to get back to "normal" state of LRS.
+Hrs  is also bad: -6e-6A @ -1V
+- -15e-6A @ -1V is the resistance of LRS rn, doing noise test in ser27.
+After noise test the resistance went back to -10e-6 @ -1V.
+-

 ## 2024.07.05.
 Julich samples, Nth measurement - Matteo
 ### MT1 D04p50 cont.
 #### Noise setup
 - Card: -0.0241448 mV, Agilent: -0.587487 mV
 - ser13,15,17,19 HRS, ser14,16,18,20 LRS, ser18 RESET wrong gain 1e6 instead of 1e3.
 Did ser20 without filter.
+- ser21,23 is LRS. ser 22,24 is HRS.
+- after ser 20 5FULL was conducted.
+10FULL after 22.

 ## 2024.07.04.
 Julich samples, Nth measurement - Matteo